celsiusnarhwal/3515.games/README.md

 # 3515.games

-3515.games is a bot that lets you enjoy real-time social games with your friends on Discord.
-Its source code is made publicly available for viewing in this repository.
+This is the source code of 3515.games, a bot that lets you enjoy real-time social games with your friends on Discord.

-The contents of this repository are strictly for the curious.
-You can't use or redistribute anything in this repository without my express written permission.
+## License

+3515.games is licensed under version 3 of the GNU Affero General Public License (AGPLv3) with exemptions for the individuals and organizations noted below.
+If you're interesting in doing pretty much anything with the source code aside from just looking at it, it is **critically** important that you read and understand the license.

+For more information, see [About 3515.games' License](license-info.md).

+### Exemptions

+* [celsius narhwal](https://github.com/celsiusnarhwal) is exempt from AGPLv3 licensing and may, at his option, license any source code authored for 3515.games under terms of his choosing.

 3515.games © celsius narhwal.
 All rights reserved.